pystra/pystra/README.rst

 [DerKiureghian2006] A. Der Kiureghian, T. Haukaas, and K. Fujimura.
 Structural reliability software at the University of California, Berkeley.
 Structural Safety, 28(1-2):44–67, 2006.

 [Hackl2013] J. Hackl.
-Risk based decision framework for the optimal management of aging reinforced concrete structures.
-Master’s thesis, Norwegian University of Science and Technolog, Trondheim, Norway, 2013. (in work)
+Generic Framework for Stochastic Modeling of Reinforced Concrete Deterioration Caused by Corrosion.
+Master’s thesis, Norwegian University of Science and Technology, Trondheim, Norway, 2013.